MilanaPetkovic/SongsLyrics/README.md

 ### Find song lyrics

-> note: This script will download song lyrics in txt file which path you can set in "App.config" file (dafulet is C:\\lyrics)
+> note: This script will download song lyrics in .txt file which path you can set in "App.config" (dafulet is C:\\lyrics)

 - [Enter an artist name](#artistname)
 - [Enter a song name](#songname)